Mossmorran: History

 With the commissioning of the Shell Brent Field in 1976, Shell Expro and Exxon Chemicals sought permission to build processing plants at Mossmorran to process the natural gas liquids from the St Fergus gas terminal.
 A planning inquiry was completed in 1977.
 The Brent to St Fergus FLAGS pipeline was completed in 1980 and the Shell St Fergus terminal in 1981.
 Prior to this the associated gas from the Brent field had been flared offshore.
 Construction work started at Mossmorran in 1981.
 Shell Expro built the Fife Natural Gas Liquids (NGL) plant and the Braefoot Bay Marine Terminal, and Exxon Chemicals built the Fife Ethylene Plant adjacent to, and using feedstock from, the NGL plant, together with the ethylene jetty at Braefoot Bay.
 The plants were commissioned in 1985.

 In addition to gas from the Brent field the FLAGS pipeline also carries gas from the Western Leg and Northern Leg Gas pipelines.
 The Fulmar gas line carries gas from the Central North Sea to St Fergus.

 Exxon and Mobil merged to form ExxonMobil in 1999.

-On the 18th November 2025 ExxonMobil announced that the Fife Ethylene Plant is to close in early 2026.
+On 18 November 2025, ExxonMobil announced that the Fife Ethylene Plant is to close in early 2026.